 There is a handy setting you can use on Brother devices called AUTO-DESKEW, (found in the menu of the machine and software) – when the document is being scanned it will automatically straighten up your documents for you.
 This is a setting you can activate by default so your documents professional, neat and easy to read, every time without needing to waste time configuring the setting.

-Tip 3: Remove staples before you scan!
+Tip 3: Remove staples and paper clips before you scan!

 You might be surprised to find that scanners generally don’t break or malfunction on their own compared to almost all other office equipment- it has proven over time to be a robust and reliable technology.
 The only time when a document scanner requires fixing is due to wear and tear or user error.